 It’s been a while since we’ve seen you playing live here in Scandinavia.
-It must have been around year 2000 when you were here with Alice Cooper, right?
+It must have been around the year 2000 when you were here with Alice Cooper?

-Yeah, that was on DRAGONTOWN tour and it was around 2001, if I remember right?
+Yeah, that was on the DRAGONTOWN tour, and it was around 2001, if I remember, right?

 What have you been up to since you departed with Alice?

-Since then I have… Let’s see, in 2002 I was part of a musical with Billy Joel.
-In 2002 I was called by Billy Joel’s guitarist who’s been a good friend of mine for more than twenty years he’s actually my daughter’s godfather.
-We kind of grew up together in Rhode Island.
-Billy Joel was putting together this musical called MOVIN’ OUT with a ten piece rock band on stage and they wanted real rock musicians there, not Broadway guys.
-I did that thing for three and half years in Broadway.
+Since then, I have… Let’s see, in 2002; I was part of a musical with Billy Joel.
+In 2002 I was called by Billy Joel’s guitarist, who’s been a good friend of mine for more than twenty years.
+He’s my daughter’s godfather.
+We grew up together in Rhode Island.
+Billy Joel was putting together this musical called MOVIN’ OUT with a ten-piece rock band on stage, and they wanted real rock musicians there, not Broadway guys.
+I did that thing for three and half years on Broadway.

-It was eight shows in a week but I didn’t always do all shows.
-What was great thing about it was that I had about five or six different guys, other rock musicians, if there was one day I had something else to do or there was just nice day and I felt I didn’t want to do show I just gave a call for somebody and put them on you know?
-I was my own boss really there.
-After I finished that thing I got a call from Ted Nugent and I’ve been working with him since… I’ve done 2007 and 2008 –tours with him.
-He’s off the road this year, he’s not touring, which worked out perfectly because OVER THE RAINBOW is just getting together.
-That was briefly what I’ve been doing lately “laughs”.
+It was eight shows in a week, but I didn’t always do all shows.
+What was the great thing about it was that I had about five or six different guys, other rock musicians if there was one day I had something else to do, or there was just a nice day, and I felt I didn’t want to do a show I just gave a call for somebody and put them on you know?
+I was my boss there.
+After I finished that thing, I got a call from Ted Nugent, and I’ve been working with him since?
+I’ve done 2007 and 2008 –tours with him.
+He’s off the road this year.
+He’s not touring, which worked out perfectly because OVER THE RAINBOW is just getting together.
+That was briefly what I’ve been doing lately, “laughs.”

-Why did you decided to split Alice Cooper?
+Why did you decide to split Alice Cooper?

 I left off great with Alice, he is still one of my good friends, and I know his family very well.
-Calico, I watched her to grow up in a matter of fact I have one tattoo on my left shoulder which Calico actually drew for me.
-We are actually really good friends.
-In a matter of fact I saw Alice last year when I played with Ted Nugent in a festival in Germany.
-I got to see him and Calico and the whole band I’m really good terms with them all.
+Calico, I watched her grow up; as a matter of fact, I have one tattoo on my left shoulder, which Calico drew for me.
+We are good friends.
+I saw Alice last year when I played with Ted Nugent at a festival in Germany.
+I got to see him and Calico and the whole band.
+I’m on excellent terms with them all.

 How about Dokken?
-It seems that you and Barry Sparks are sharing the bassist duties for Don these days?
+Does it seem that you and Barry Sparks are sharing the bassist duties for Don these days?

 That’s right.
-I actually just played a show with Dokken on last Saturday in Baltimore and in about two months time I did shows with Dokken in New York area, Pennsylvania and West Virginia.
-I think I’ve done about six shows with them on this year?
+I just played a show with Dokken last Saturday in Baltimore.
+I did shows with Dokken in the New York area, Pennsylvania, and West Virginia in about two months.
+I think I’ve done about six shows with them this year?

-Playing with Dokken is not a permanent thing for you, right?
+Playing with Dokken is not a permanent thing for you.

-I think that these days Don is using bass player depending which side of the Mississippi river he’s playing “laughs”.
-You know when he’s on West Coast he uses Barry or Sean McNabb and if he’s on East Side he usually calls me.
+I think that these days Don is using a bass player depending on which side of the Mississippi river he’s playing “laughs.”
+You know, when he’s on West Coast, he uses Barry or Sean McNabb, and if he’s on East Side, he usually calls me.
 That’s how it works.

 OVER THE RAINBOW